Jeff Cagandahan: Republic v. Jennifer B. Cagandahan

 Due to embarrassment and discrimination, Cagandahan sought to amend the sex in his birth certificate.
 Cagandahan filed a petition for a correction to his birth certificate on December 11, 2003, later presenting medical testimony in support of the petition.
 The petition was granted on January 12, 2005.
 The case was appealed by the Office of the Solicitor General, on the basis that court rules were not complied with, and the statement that congenital adrenal hyperplasia did not make Cagandahan male.
 On September 12, 2008, the Supreme Court of the Philippines approved a correction to his birth certificate, including a change of gender and a change of name.

 The Supreme Court opined that he had "allowed 'nature to take its course' and had not interfered with what 'he was born with'" but also accepted a role for self-determination.
 The court opined:

-The court had previously rejected attempts to recognize the gender of transgender persons.
 The case made Cagandahan the first Filipino legally permitted to change name and gender markers.